Finns Probe Ship From Russia For sabotage Of Cables - UrduPoint

 Finns Probe Ship From Russia For 'sabotage' Of Cables

-Finnish authorities said Thursday they were investigating an oil tanker that sailed from a Russian port over the "sabotage" of a power cable linking Finland and Estonia that was damaged the previous day

-Helsinki, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2024) Finnish authorities said Thursday they were investigating an oil tanker that sailed from a Russian port over the "sabotage" of a power cable linking Finland and Estonia that was damaged the previous day.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2024) Finnish authorities said Thursday they were investigating an oil tanker that sailed from a Russian port over the suspected "sabotage" of a power cable linking Finland and Estonia.

 On Christmas Day, the Estlink 2 submarine cable that carries electricity from Finland to Estonia was disconnected from the grid, just over a month after two telecommunications cables were severed in Swedish territorial waters in the Baltic Sea.